 - Complete all work on time.

-- Contact your supervisor or the Pro Bono Program (email@example.com) immediately if you are unable to complete the project by the deadline.
-Except for clearly exigent circumstances, work should be submitted on time.
+- Contact your supervisor or the Pro Bono Program (email@example.com) immediately if you are unable to complete the project by the agreed upon deadline.
+Except for clearly exigent circumstances, all work should be submitted on time.

-Your supervisor should discuss the rules of professional responsibility as you begin a project.
+Your supervisor should discuss the rules of professional responsibility when you begin your pro bono project.
 If you are unclear about your ethical obligations in any situation, consult your supervising attorney or the Pro Bono Program firstname.lastname@example.org.

 1. Unauthorized Practice of Law: Law students may not give legal advice unless they are under the supervision of a licensed attorney.
 Students who have their third-year practice certificate can, with attorney supervision, appear in court.

 2. Conflicts of Interest: Volunteers must avoid actual or potential conflicts.
 Conflicts can arise from pro bono projects, law school clinics, externships, summer internships or personal contacts.
-Supervisors generally screen for conflicts in advance.
+Pro bono supervisors should screen for conflicts in advance.
 If you believe you have a conflict notify your supervisor.

 3. Client Confidentiality: Confidentiality rules are broad and designed to protect the interests of clients.
 Confidentiality applies not only to direct client communications but also to documents, case files, intake memos, legal research, and interviews with witnesses or other relevant parties.
 While there are exceptions to the confidentiality rules, you should not discuss or disclose any information regarding a client or their representation without the permission of your supervising attorney.
 Disclosing even minor details about a case could compromise the client.